Monitoring your checking account is a crucial activity that many account holders don’t do frequently enough.

-Once downloaded and installed, you need to log in.
+Once you open an account and download the app, you need to log in.
 Some apps allow you to use biometric authentication such as FaceID or your fingerprint, providing an extra security layer against unauthorized access.

 2. Set Up Alerts

-Internet banking is mostly used from laptops and computers, but you can even use smartphones and tablets with an internet browser.
+You can usually log into your bank’s website from your laptop, desktop, smartphone, or tablet with an internet browser.
 Windows, Mac, iOS, and Android devices should all be compatible.

 4. Check Your Bank Statement

-You can receive your bank account statements in one of two ways – electronically or by post.
-You can access electronic bank statements through internet banking or the mobile banking app.
+You can usually access electronic bank statements online or in your mobile banking app.
 Paper bank statements arrive by post and are typically received much later than electronic statements since they have to travel via the postal system.

 5. Link Your Account to a Budgeting App

-Regularly monitoring your account is very important.
-Doing this can help you gain more insight into your regular spending habit and better manage your money.
+Regularly monitoring your account is an important personal finance move that gives you insight into your regular spending habits and helps you manage your money.

-Make sure you report any such transactions promptly to your bank.
-As it is a problem that affects so many Americans, all banks have steps in place to react to it quickly.
-It’s worth keeping the bank’s phone number handy so that you can get in touch right away should this happen.
+Make sure you report any sketchy transactions promptly to your bank.
+All banks have steps in place to react to fraudulent claims quickly.